Questions about Dentist Appointments

 Does this particular dental office accept new patients?

 Yes, if you are looking for a new dentist, contact us.
-We always welcome new patients into the ever-growing 1st Impression Dental family.
+We always welcome new patients into the ever-growing Brooklyn Dentist family.
 You can see our availability online or by asking one of our team members over the phone.
 We do our best to make room for dental emergencies and same-day visits in our schedule if possible as alleviating pain and stress is our number one priority.

 I want to have Taylor Swift's teeth.
 Is this a celebrity dentist office?